-Figure 3: Components of electricity prices
+Figure 3: Components of retail electricity end-use prices

 There is no single definition of wholesale electricity prices, but in the World Energy Model the wholesale price refers to the average price (across time segments) paid to generators for their output.
 They reflect the region-specific costs of generating electricity for the marginal power plants in each time segment, plus any capital costs that are not recovered.
 The key factors affecting wholesale prices are therefore: